Tight Robot Packing in the Real World: A Complete Manipulation Pipeline with Robust Primitives: Proposed Solution

-The process first removes the background, the box, the robot's arm and end-effector from the observed point cloud and computes its surface normals.
-The observed point cloud is then compared against the desired alignment of the objects in their target poses.
-As shown in Fig.~\ref{fig:finer_fix}, two types of misalignment errors can occur.
-The first type occurs when the top surface normal of an object is not perpendicular to the support surface.
-This error is corrected by pushing the object along a direction and for a distance computed based on its surface normal in a manner that makes it aligned with the support surface.
-The second type of error happens when a peripheral object is not entirely within the desired footprint of the pile.
-The proposed procedure systematically detects pivot points that are outside the desired footprint of the pile and pulls their objects inside accordingly.
-The correction is repeated until the point cloud is aligned with the desired goal poses given a threshold $\epsilon$, or a timeout occurs.
+The second type of error happens when a peripheral object is not entirely within the desired footprint of the pile (line 11).
+The proposed procedure systematically detects pivot points that are outside the desired footprint of the pile and pulls the objects inside accordingly (line 12).
+The correction is repeated until the point cloud is aligned with the desired goal poses, within a given threshold $\tau$, or a timeout occurs.